A ball hit over the short fences at Chicago's Lakefront Park was a ground rule double except in 1884 when Williamson set the HR mark

 When Ned Williamson broke Harry Stovey’s MLB single-season home run record of 14, he pushed the mark to an unimaginable 27 long balls.
-Before Williamson, six different sluggers lad claim to the record from 1871-1883.
+Before Williamson, six different sluggers laid claim to the record from 1871-1883.

 In 1884 the third baseman did the unthinkable thanks in large part to his home park.
 Chicago’s Lakefront Field flaunted the shortest distances in big league history from home plate to the outfield fences.
 No player has been aided by his team’s park before him or since.